Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions

-{ In the vast majority of the present literature, researchers have tackled the many-body theory of Majorana-like particles by considering their exchange statistics.
+In the vast majority of the present literature, researchers have tackled the many-body theory of Majorana-like particles by considering their exchange statistics.
 When confined to $2+1$ dimensions, the trajectories of quantum particles feature a one-to-one mapping with the elements of the braid group due to an arbitrary statistical phase under spatial exchange \cite{Leinaas, Wilczek_2}.
 The Hilbert space of a Kitaev chain or Kitaev honeycomb lattice in the Majorana representation then features a topological phase described by particles obeying Abelian or non-Abelian braiding statistics \cite{Kitaev, Kitaev_honey, Freedman}.
-In this work, however, we approach the many-body quantum statistics of a general $D+1$-dimensional Majorana fermion system by considering the effects of mutual pairwise annihilation on the traditional Fermi-Dirac combinatorics.
-As we will see later on, the microscopic description of our system is free from non-trivial topological effects, and is well-defined in the finite-temperature limit for any dimension (as opposed to the finite-temperature limit of two and three-dimensional systems harboring topological order) \cite{Preskill, Kitaev_finite_T, Chamon_2, Chamon_3, Ortiz}.
+In this work, however, we approach the many-body quantum statistics of a general $D+1$ dimensional Majorana-Schwinger fermion system by considering the effects of mutual pairwise annihilation on the traditional Fermi-Dirac combinatorics.
+We assume "total" number conservation, dealing purely with the fermionic contribution to the Hilbert space for the time being.
+When we consider a microscopic Hamiltonian for our system later on in this work, we will explicitly show that the bosonic contribution is basically negligible in the low-temperature limit.
+The microscopic description of our system is free from non-trivial topological effects, and is well-defined in the finite-temperature limit for any dimension (as opposed to the finite-temperature limit of two and three-dimensional systems harboring topological order) \cite{Preskill, Kitaev_finite_T, Chamon_2, Chamon_3, Ortiz}.
 Although the statistics of a simplified model of anyons has already been previously considered in the study of particles with "intermediate" exclusion statistics via a generalized Pauli exclusion principle \cite{Haldane, Wu, Rachidi}, there has been a clear lack of discussion on the effects mutual annihilation has on the combinatorics of neutral, indistinguishable quantum particles in the topologically trivial regime.
-It is thus a deviation from the braid group representation of low-dimensional MZMs towards a combinatorial interplay of annihilation and Pauli exclusion in a system of self-hermitian fermions that is the driving force behind this project. \footnote{We thank Stefanos Kourtis for making this point.}}
+A deviation from the braid group representation of low-dimensional MZMs (and instead towards a combinatorial interplay of annihilation and Pauli exclusion in a system of self-adjoint fermions) can then be considered to be the driving force behind this project.\footnote{We thank Stefanos Kourtis for making this point.}